kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 					- Cache every user's timeline
 						- N times of DB requests => N times of Cache requests (N is the number of your followings)
 						- Trade Off: Cache all tweets / Cache lastest 1000 tweets?
+					- Cache News Feed of every user
+						- User who doesn't have Cache News Feed: merge latest 100 tweets of N user, take the latest 100 from merged result
+						- User who has Cache New Feed: merge all tweets of N user after some specific time stamp
 		- More features design (Edit, Delete, Media, Ads)
 		- Special Cases (Lady Gaga, Inactive users)
 	- Step 2: Maintenance